The Story of Natural Hair - NewsBreak

 In 2018, the U.S. Supreme Court didn’t re-examine an eleventh circuit court of appeals ruling around a job that was rescinded from a woman wearing dreadlocks.
 However, last year, California became the first state to ban natural hair discrimination and has since been followed by other states with similar laws.

 Aevin Dugas is the Guinness record holder of having the largest afro in the world.
-Nothing is without maintenance and her most labor intensive regiment can take about two days to wash and style her nearly four feet’s length of hair.
+Nothing is without maintenance and her most labor-intensive regimen can take about two days to wash and style her nearly four feet’s length of hair.
 For her, style and statement grow naturally.

 “I like the shine of it.
 I like how thick and squishy it is.
 To go from hating it, to now loving it and embracing it is huge.”
 I didn’t see people representing it very much over the years, so I once thought it was something bad.”